 In Expressive Arts practice, individuals move from the problem to an alternative world of imagination.
 From there, new perspectives on life can be both explored and discovered.
 Creation becomes a pathway to more honest self-expression and a better self-understanding.
 Overall, that can result in a more satisfying and fulfilling life.

 EXA practices unite people and help them to find a connection with oneself and with one another.
 They are a great alternative to other well-known self-care practices, as they offer participants time and space to safely encounter in the act of pure creation.
 The beauty of art-making brings a little bit more playfulness and ease into life.
 It lets individuals relax and create meanings that allow them to move on.

-Yohaku Art Collective uses expressive arts therapy methods to support processes of inquiry and transformation through creativity and art-making.
+Yohaku Art Collective uses intermodal Expressive Arts Therapy to support processes of inquiry and transformation through work with imagination and art-making.
 We facilitate change in individuals, groups, and communities.
 We leave the space empty for joyful art creation, a face-to-face encounter with true needs and longings, and active participation in making a change through art.